-This document describes a Research Council for Automobile Repairs (RCAR) standard for evaluating and rating the ability of forward facing front seats and head restraints to prevent neck injury in moderate and low-speed rear-end crashes.
-The procedures and criteria were developed by the International Insurance Whiplash Prevention Group (IIWPG), which is comprised of various insurance industry supported research groups from around the world.
-These organizations are AZT, Centro Zaragoza, CESVIMap, Folksam, GDV, IAG, ICBC, IIHS, Thatcham, and Winterthur.
-In adopting this standard, RCAR recognizes that IIWPG continues research on the issue of whiplash injury prevention and RCAR will consider amending the standard in the future at the recommendation of the IIWPG.
+This document describes procedures that are based on, but not identical to, a Research Council for Automobile Repairs (RCAR) standard for evaluating and rating the ability of forward-facing front seats and head restraints to prevent neck injury in moderate- and low-speed rear-end crashes.
+The procedures and criteria in the RCAR standard were developed by the International Insurance Whiplash Prevention Group (IIWPG), comprised of various insurance industry-supported research groups from around the world, including AZT, Centro Zaragoza, CESVIMap, Folksam, GDV, IAG, ICBC, IIHS, Thatcham, and Winterthur.